 Hivamat therapy (deep oscillation therapy) utilizes an intermittent electrostatic field via a Hivamat machine.
 It supposedly penetrates deeper into the body tissue than manual methods, allowing previously “untreatable” injuries to be manipulated with a minimum of physical pressure.
 Electrostatic waves create a kneading effect deep within the damaged tissues, restoring flexibility and blood supply to the affected area.

 Aliyev (2009) noted that in Germany approximately 2 million sports injuries occur per year.
 Most common are distortions and ligamentous injury going along with post-traumatic lymphedema.
 Deep oscillation therapy provided very good results in lymph drainage and in other indications.
 In an experimental study, these researchers evalauted the effects of deep oscillation therapy in immediate therapy and after-care of different sports injuries in addition to usual care (complex physical and medical therapy).
 Two soccer teams were supported by a sports medicine section of a rehabilitation hospital.
 In 14 people (mean age of 23.9 years), 49 sports injuries of different kind were treated.
-Subjective rating of the symptoms by VAS improved significant (p = 0.001) from 8.7 (baseline) to 2.1 points (post-treatment).
+Subjective rating of the symptoms by visual analog scale (VAS) improved significant (p = 0.001) from 8.7 (baseline) to 2.1 points (post-treatment).
 Objective rating by the attending physician according to different clinically relevant parameters lead to "very good" or "good" results in 90 % of the patients.
 The authors concluded that deep oscillation therapy is an easy to use and comparably cost-effective adjuvant therapy option.
 These investigators already had good experience with it in other indications concerning re-absorption of edema, reducing pain, anti-inflammatory effect, promotion of motoricity, promotion of wound healing, anti-fibrotic effect and improvement in trophicity and quality of the tissue.
 All these mentioned effects can be confirmed in the treatment of patients with acute sports injury and trauma.
 The soft mode of action is the reason that in contrast to other electric and mechanical therapies it is no contraindication in immediate therapy.
 In general, the authors noted no side effects; patients were highly compliant and rated this therapy as very good.
 Limitations of this small study (n = 14) were its retrospective and uncontrolled nature; findings were also confounded by the concomitant use of usual care.